cosimoNigro/agnpy_paper/README.md

 ```shell
 source activate agnpy_paper
 ```
-after activating the environment each script can be executed via the command line with
+after activating the environment, each script can be executed via the command line with
 ```shell
 python figure_2_synchrotron_example.py
 ```